 Old Ductwork Upgraded to Deliver New HVAC Performance

-In 1927, the Chicago Hilton hotel building opened its door to the public and was crowned the largest hotel in the world.
-Even today, it provides the largest total meeting and event space the city of Chicago has to offer.
-Part of that space includes Salon C, a 29,000+ ft2 convention facility that recently underwent major renovation.
-This included upgrading its 80-year-old constant flow air handling unit to a variable air volume (VAV) system.
+In 1927, the Chicago Hilton Hotel opened its doors to the public and was crowned the largest hotel in the world.
+Part of the building includes a 29,000+ sqft convention facility that underwent a major renovation.
+The scope of work for the renovation included upgrading its 80-year-old constant flow air handling unit (AHU) to a variable air volume (VAV) system.

-The renovation plan included adding new ductwork that would connect to thousands of feet of existing ductwork located in a sub-basement space just below the convention room floor.
-Unfortunately the old ductwork was rife with leaks, and engineers knew that it would not accommodate the added pressure created by the new VAV system.
-They also knew that replacing the ductwork or sealing it using traditional methods would add months to the project schedule and tens of thousands of dollars to the budget.
+The renovation plan included adding new ductwork to connect it to thousands of feet of existing ductwork located in a sub-basement.
+Unfortunately, the old air ducts were leaking air, and the engineers working on the project knew the leaky ductwork would not accommodate the added pressure created by the new VAV (HVAC) system.
+They also knew that replacing the ductwork or sealing it using conventional hand sealing methods (e.g. mastic, tape) would add months to the project schedule and tens of thousands of dollars to the budget.